 Whenever your warning lights appear, it’s a good idea to call 12th Street Auto Care Center right away.
 This is especially true of red and orange/amber-colored icons.
 If your dashboard ever flashes a notification or image you’re not familiar with, give us a call.
 We can help you understand what is happening with your vehicle and provide the appropriate repairs or replacements.
 If you only notice one light, it’s still worth making the call.
 The last thing you want is to have more lights pop on over the course of the next few weeks or months, indicating the single issue is now several.

 When your car, truck, van or SUV is sending you confusing signals, don’t hesitate to call 12th Street Auto Care Center.
-Our ASE-certified mechanics are ready to help fix your car up and get it back on the road quickly, efficiently and safely.
+Our ASE-certified mechanics are ready to help with warning light diagnostics.
+Call our local Sioux Falls, SD auto repair shop today for all your car, truck, van or SUV auto repair needs.

 Napa Service Assistant